 As fitness professionals, we are an industry of caregivers.
 The very crux of what we do is help others toward fitness and wellness, physically, mentally and emotionally.
-Now ask yourself, are you currently at the top of your own game in these areas?
+Now ask yourself, are you currently at the top of your own game in these areas, especially right after the holidays?
 Or are you eating “burnt toast?”

 The Burnt Toast Theory asserts that a woman/mom will fix her whole family toast in the morning, and take the worst piece and save it for herself, and she will do this on every level: take the worst seat, buy the economical car, etc. In short, she makes certain everyone else gets the “good stuff” and she takes the rest.
 We, as fitness professionals, mirror this behavior.
 It’s the plumber who’s too busy working on everyone else’s faucets to fix his own leaky one.
 The examples go on and on.